MatijaBenko/React_Personal_Website/README.md

 Add a description by updating the paragraph element.

 ### `contact.tsx`
-Controls the "Contact Me" text box at the bottom of the page
+Controls the "Contact Me" text box at the bottom of the page.

+Adjust the styling of the text box by adjusting the respective attributes tag.

+Change the size of the text box by changing the row and col values, and change the maximum number of characters by changing the value of "maxLength," all of which are found in the "textarea" tag.

+Set where the input message is sent to by changing the url for the "form action" variable.

 ### `footer.tsx`
 Controls the social media links found at the top and bottom of the page, as well as the contact form at the bottom.